Model-based Integration of Two m6A Detection Techniques

 Integration Descriptions

-The cross technique integration is performed using IDR (Irreproducible Discovery Rate) analysis.
-IDR is well-established in DNA epigenetics and used by the ENCODE database to integrate CHIP-Seq samples.
-The IDR model effectively uses rank information to quantify uncertainties in overlaps between replicating omics experiments.
-The reproducible sites called by IDR are both highly ranked and positively correlated between paired omics assays.
-To measure reproducibility and eliminate spurious overlaps, IDR value is calculated using a statistical framework.
+The cross-technique integration is performed using IDR (Irreproducible Discovery Rate) analysis.
+IDR is well-established in DNA epigenetics and used by the ENCODE database to integrate CHIP-Seq experiments.
+The IDR statistical framework effectively uses rank information to quantify consistency and eliminate spurious overlap between replicated omics experiments.
+Because the measure of consistency is not confounded by platform-dependent thresholds, inter-platform consistency can be assessed easily.

 Description of Figures in IDR Analysis:

-• Scatter plots of rank: The axes represent the ranks of - log FDR (BH adjusted p-values) in each technique, while the color indicates IDR values computed at the candidate m6A sites.
+• Scatter plots of rank: The axes represent the ranks of m6A level in each technique, while the color indicates IDR values computed at the candidate m6A sites.

-• Scatter plots of ratio: The axes represent the m6A level (m6A/Total Coverage) in each technique, while the color indicates IDR values computed at the candidate m6A sites.
+• Scatter plots of ratio: The axes represent the m6A level in each technique, while the color indicates IDR values computed at the candidate m6A sites.

 • Distribution of IDR: The distribution of IDR values for a pair of m6A detection techniques.
-More IDR values will appear on the left if the techniques are significantly aligned.
+The density closer to the left indicates reproducible sites, while the density farther from the left indicates background sites.

 Reproducible m6A Sites